Grigor Dimitrov: Personal life

 Dimitrov began dating Maria Sharapova in late 2012.
 He and Sharapova only confirmed their relationship after the 2013 Madrid Open where the Bulgarian managed his first win against a world No. 1, beating Novak Djokovic.
 Sharapova and Dimitrov separated in July 2015.
 At the end of 2015, he started discreetly dating American singer Nicole Scherzinger, the lead vocalist of The Pussycat Dolls.
 Their romantic relationship ended in 2019.
 Since then, he has been involved in relationships with businesswoman Lolita Osmanova, president of the Luxury International magazine, as well as Romanian actress Mădălina Ghenea.
 Since April 2025, Dimitrov is in a relationship with Mexican actress Eiza González, confirmed through an Instagram post.

 In addition to his native Bulgarian, he speaks English and says his main interests are sports, cars, computers and watches.
-Early in his career, Dimitrov was nicknamed "Baby Fed" due to the striking similarity of his forehand and one-handed backhand technique to those of Roger Federer, who is ten years older and was already a dominant figure in tennis at the time.
+Early in his career he was given the nickname "Baby Fed" for his stylish play and on-court talent being similar to that of Roger Federer.

-Dimitrov’s cousin, Alexander Vasilev, is also a tennis player competing on the ITF World Tennis Tour Juniors; he has reached a career-high ITF boys’ ranking of No. 2.
+Dimitrov's cousin, Alexander Vasilev, is also a tennis player competing on the ITF World Tennis Tour Juniors; he has reached a career-high ITF boys’ ranking of No. 2.